benvvalk/sponsoredissues.org-deploy/legal/privacy_policy.md

-# BugPile: Privacy Policy
+# SponsoredIssues: Privacy Policy

 **Effective Date:** [Effective Date]

 ## 1. Introduction

-BugPile is committed to protecting your privacy and handling your personal information with care and transparency.
+SponsoredIssues is committed to protecting your privacy and handling your personal information with care and transparency.
 This Privacy Policy explains how we collect, use, share, and protect your information when you use our fundraising platform for Free and Open Source Software (FOSS) projects.

-This Privacy Policy should be read alongside our Terms of Service, which govern your use of the BugPile platform.
+This Privacy Policy should be read alongside our Terms of Service, which govern your use of the SponsoredIssues platform.

 ## 2. Information We Collect

 ### Account Information

-When you create a BugPile account, we collect:
+When you create a SponsoredIssues account, we collect:

 - Email address
 - Username